ejvelasco/tcp_client/README.md

 ## Description
-This is a concise TCP client that plays with a server in a number of ways.
+This is a concise TCP client that interacts with a server in a number of ways.
 ## Client
 The Client class and its methods are defined in Client.js.
 Explanatory comments have been added where necessary.
 ## Example